virajbhutada/Students-Grievance-Management-System/README.md

 ---
 ## XAMPP Localhost

-The Students' Grievance System has been meticulously developed and rigorously tested on the **XAMPP Server Localhost** environment.
+The Students' Grievance System has been meticulously developed and rigorously tested on the **XAMPP Localhost Server** environment.
 This comprehensive testing process ensures that all components of the system function seamlessly together, from database interactions to user interface responsiveness.
 By leveraging XAMPP, a widely used and reliable local server solution, we guarantee optimal performance and stability during **deployment**.
 This setup provides a solid foundation for the system's scalability and reliability, crucial for successful deployment and maintaining uninterrupted grievance management services within educational institutions.

 ### Key Benefits:
 - **Comprehensive Testing:** Ensures all system functionalities work cohesively.